 Potential complications include

 In excimer laser procedures done on the superficial corneal stroma, haze formation is possible.
-If infection, irregular astigmatism, or haze formation causes permanent changes in the central cornea, best-corrected acuity could be lost.
+If infection, irregular astigmatism, or haze formation causes permanent changes in the central cornea, best-corrected acuity could be decreased.
 The overall complication rate is low; chance of vision loss is < 1% if the patient is considered a good candidate for refractive surgery preoperatively.

 Other refractive surgeries include